 Credit for previous education and/or experience will be evaluated, and, if approved, course credits may be awarded towards completion of the program.
-A maximum of 25% of credits may be awarded as transfer credits, and a transfer credit fee of \$100 per credit will be assessed for course transfers.
+A maximum of 25% of program credits may be awarded as transfer credits, and a transfer credit fee of \$100 per credit will be assessed for course transfers.
 The transfer credit fee is waived for students receiving Veterans Administration Educational Benefits.
-VA students with related training experience are required to provide documentation of prior training during the enrollment process and must be submitted within two weeks after the student's start of the program.
+Request for transfer of credit should be made during the enrollment process and must be made within two weeks after the student's start of the program.